-- · immediately following the date on which the distribution is proposed to be made, we will be able to discharge our liabilities as they fall due; and - having regard to our prospects and to the intentions of our directors with respect to the management of our business and to the amount and character of the financial resources that will in their view be available to us, we will be able to continue to carry on business and we will be able to discharge our liabilities as they fall due until the expiry of the period of 12 months immediately following the date on which the distribution is proposed to be made or until we are dissolved under Article 150 of the 1991 Law, whichever first occurs.
+- immediately following the date on which the distribution is proposed to be made, we will be able to discharge our liabilities as they fall due; and - having regard to our prospects and to the intentions of our directors with respect to the management of our business and to the amount and character of the financial resources that will in their view be available to us, we will be able to continue to carry on business and we will be able to discharge our liabilities as they fall due until the expiry of the period of 12 months immediately following the date on which the distribution is proposed to be made or until we are dissolved under Article 150 of the 1991 Law, whichever first occurs.

 Subject to the deposit agreement governing the issuance of our ADSs, holders of ADSs will be entitled to receive dividends paid on the ordinary shares represented by such ADSs.
-See "- Risks Related to Our Business - Our loan agreements impose operating and financial restrictions on us and our subsidiaries."
+See "- Risks Related to Our Business - We, from time to time, enter into agreements for credit facilities, which may impose operating and financial restrictions on us and our subsidiaries."